lucywho/gitusersearch/README.md

-# Frontend Mentor - Expenses chart component solution
+# Frontend Mentor - Git Hub User Search solution

 This is a solution to the [GitHub User Search app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).